Can Sciatica Cause Knee Pain? (A real pain in the...knees?)

 • Age

-Most cases of sciatica are traced back to degenerative spinal issues associated with aging, such as bulging disks and bone spurs.
+Knee pain caused by chronic sciatica are traced back to degenerative spinal issues like herniated disc or spinal stenosis which refers to a decrease of space in the spinal canal associated with aging, such as bulging disks and bone spurs.

 • Obesity

-More pressure is put on the spinal column when a person is overweight.
+People who are obese experience sciatica pain more because all the pressure is put on the spinal cord or column when a person is overweight.

 • Occupation